foonerd/volumio-mpd-core/README.md

 - Versioning and feature decisions optimized for low-latency audio output environments.

 ## Improvements
 The default MPD version in Debian Bookworm is 0.23.12.
-This build updates to 0.24.3 to gain:
+This build updates to 0.24.5 to gain:

 - WMA support via FFmpeg.
 - Improved DSD and channel conversion.
 - Stability improvements in SHOUTcast and OSS outputs.
 - Modernized JSON handling (nlohmann_json replaces yajl).
 - Removed obsolete plugins (e.g., SoundCloud).
+- Use libid3tag to parse stream tags

 These changes improve format compatibility, system integration, and simplify maintenance in Volumio deployments.